mguenther/spring-workshop-spring-security/HINTS.md

 }
 ```

-Finally we need to register the filter with the `SecurityFilterChain`.
+Finally, we need to register the filter with the `SecurityFilterChain`.
 ```yaml
 (...)
 .httpBasic()